calindumitru/gildedrose-kotlin/README.md

 ## Implementation details

-* `FNItem` acts as a wrapper for the Item class, allowing us to specify the algorithm used to calculate the items' quality.
+* `SelfUpdatableItem` acts as a wrapper for the Item class, allowing us to specify the algorithm used to calculate the items' quality.
 * I have defined the following functions which deal with the calculation of the quality for each item 'type'
   * updateGeneric
   * updateAgedBrie